RohanAlexander/telling_stories_with_data/_book/97-assessment 2.md

 - Working as part of a team of up to three people, please forecast the popular vote of the 2020 US election using multilevel regression with post-stratification.
 This requires individual-level survey data, post-stratification data, and a model that brings them together.
 Given the expense of collecting these data, and the privilege of having access to them, please be sure to properly cite all datasets that you use.
 - Individual-level survey data:
-    - Begin by simulating some data from a survey with the same key features of the one that you will be using.
     - Request access to the Democracy Fund + UCLA Nationscape 'Full Data Set': https://www.voterstudygroup.org/data/nationscape.
 This could take a day or two.
 Please start early.
     - Once you have access then pick a survey of interest.
 We use "ns20200102.dta" in the example (your number may be different).
     - This will be a large file and is not yours to share.
 Do not push it to GitHub (use a .gitignore file to accomplish this, and instead document how to get the raw data in the README).
     - Use the example R code to get started preparing this dataset, and then go on cleaning and preparing it based on what you need.
 - Post-stratification data:
-    - Begin by simulating the dataset that you would like to use for the post-stratification.
-    - Use the American Community Surveys (ACS).
+    - We will use the American Community Surveys (ACS).
     - Please create an account with IPUMS: https://usa.ipums.org/usa/index.shtml
     - You want the 2018 1-year ACS.
 Then you need to select some variables.
 This will depend on what you want to model and the survey data, but some options include: REGION, STATEICP, AGE, SEX, MARST, RACE, HISPAN, BPL, CITIZEN, EDUC, LABFORCE, 	INCTOT.
 Have a look around and see what you are interested in, remembering that you will need to establish a correspondence to the survey.
     - Download the relevant post-stratification data (it is probably easiest to change the data format to .dta).
 Again, this can take some time.
 Please start this early.